Ryanb58/ryanb58.github.io/content/posts/2021-07-28-the-mystery-of-the-broken-docker-compose-terminal.md

 published = true
 +++++

 I have been highly annoyed over the last few weeks with my docker containers terminal prompts.
-It would mess up everytime I'd try to use tab complete, up/down arrows, or copy/paste.
-The screne would display weird characters and sometimes just not respond.
+It would mess up every time I'd try to use tab complete, up/down arrows, or copy/paste.
+The screen would display weird characters and sometimes just not respond.

 Command I use to get a shell inside of a new container: